abrookins/andrewbrookins.com/_posts/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

 And yet, a second is just long enough to act.
 To make a decision.
 To speak.
 Long enough for a glance, for a genuine smile, for a kind touch, for a piercing scream.

 Each of these actions, despite taking only a second, is a conversion of energy in your body into something else.
 The energy does not disappear; instead, it begins to travel.
 It will take another form, it will produce an effect.
-That motion will continue, and the effect will become the cause of another effect.
-In every moment, with every action you take, this energy is blooming from you, beginning its individual journey, triggering other movements and beginnings, with rapidly imperceptible complexity.
+Then that motion will continue, and the effect will become the cause of another effect.
+In every moment, with every action you take, this energy is blooming from you, beginning its individual journey, triggering other movements and beginnings, with rapidly incomprehensible complexity.

 If you were to draw a line from someone's birth until their death and call it that person's life, and place dots for major events, and consider that line the substance of the person's life, then the lack of a big dot signifying a great action would be sad indeed.
 It would be natural to worry about this line while it's being drawn, to question if the dots will be big enough.

-Consider, though: is your life really just a straight line with a few dots?
+But is your life really just a straight line with a few dots?
 Shouldn't there be a dot for every second?
 For a seventy-year-old, that's over two *billion* dots.
 And for each dot, we'd have to zoom in and start a parallel line.
 This is the line for the energy that you put into motion in one second on the original line.
 Then we should follow that line to see what kind of greatness it might produce.
 Unfortunately for us, the new line will extend beyond the end of the first line, and that's just one of the two billion dots, so this map is going to get very large.
-How large do you think it'll need to be, exactly?
+How large do you think it might get, exactly?

-When you can tell me how large that map should be, maybe you will have an answer to the question, "do you have to achieve an act of greatness for your life to matter?"
+When you can tell me how large that map might be, maybe you will have an answer to the question, "do you have to achieve an act of greatness for your life to matter?"